What is Tykerb® ? (lapatinib)

 How does lapatinib work?

 Lapatinib helps block HER2 receptors from inside the cell.
 Lapatinib is a small molecule that can pass through the cell wall and connect to the HER2 receptor to disrupt its activity.
 When used in combination with a medication called Xeloda® (capecitabine), lapatinib may slow the progression of metastatic breast cancer.
-In postmenopausal women with metastatic breast cancer that is HER2+ and hormone receptor-positive (HR+), lapatinib may also potentially be given in combination with an aromatase inhibitor, such as Femara® (letrozole).1,2
+In postmenopausal women with metastatic breast cancer that is HER2+ and hormone receptor-positive (HR+), lapatinib may also potentially be given in combination with a medication called Femara® (letrozole).1,2

 What are some of the possible side effects of lapatinib?